Medically Reviewed By: Aaron Horn, LMFT, MA

 How Pheromones Affect Animals

 With an animal, pheromones are used for quite a few reasons.
 Besides attraction, an animal may release pheromones to show off their territory or tell the other animals about food.
 They may use pheromones to repel others, and use it to raise an alarm should danger strike.

 Pheromones have been a recent phenomenon in science.
-Bombykol was said to be the first one discovered, and it was discovered in 1959.
-This is a pheromone that comes from female moths and it’s used to attract male moths, and it can go a long way.
+Bombykol was the first one to discover them in 1959.
+He discovered a pheromone that is emitted from female moths and is used to attract male moths.

 The reason why insect pheromones were the first discovered is because they are so simple.
 Insects communicate in simple manners.
-Many humans will use insect pheromones as a way to repel pests.
-Mammals, meanwhile, have more complex ways of communication.
+Humans can actually use insect pheromones to repel pests.
+Mammals, meanwhile, have much more complex ways of communication.